-Contributions to the Northern Ireland Peace Process
+Contributions to the Northern Ireland Peace Process and beyond

 - Bringing all sides in the Northern Ireland conflict together in a public meeting in 1986, still eight years before the cease-fire, and identifying their consensus.